princejohnsantillan/keeper/README.md

 - Keeper: An authorized staff member or volunteer of an organization responsible for verifying gatepasses and ensuring the safe check-in and check-out of children.

+# Notes
+- Label names: by default the `nickname` is used but if none is provided then the first word of the `first name` will be used.

 ## Todos
 - Add avatar for guardians and children
 - Add QR scanning for check in/out